ijonas/seo_site_check/README.md

 ## Usage

-Running SEO Site check only requires the URL of the homepage the site you're checking:
+Running SEO Site check only requires the URL of the homepage of the site you're checking:

     $ seo_site_check http://www.ijonas.com

-Which produce an seo-site-check-report.csv in your current folder.
+which will produce an seo-site-check-report.csv file in your current folder.

 You can override the file path and name by specifying an additional parameter: